named-data/NDN-packet-spec/name.rst

 We use a 2-level nested TLV to represent a name.
 The Type in the outer TLV indicates this is a Name.
 All inner TLVs have the same Type indicating that they each contain a name component.
-There is no restriction on the Value field in a name component and it may not contain any bytes:
+There is no restriction on the Value field in a name component and it may contain any non-empty byte sequence.

 ::

     Name ::= NAME-TYPE TLV-LENGTH NameComponent*
     NameComponent ::= NAME-COMPONENT-TYPE TLV-LENGTH BYTE+

-.. % 0 or many name components in name
-.. % 0 or many bytes in name component

 NDN URI Scheme